Map Join Optimization

 - Eliminates the Shuffle phase, reducing network transfer and disk I/O overhead.

-- Avoids data skew issues since data does not need to be distributed by the JOIN column.
+- Avoids data skew issues, since data does not need to be distributed by JOIN column.

-- Significantly improves query performance for small-table-to-large-table JOIN scenarios.
+- Significantly improves query speed for small table JOIN large table scenarios.

-- The small table must fit entirely in memory; otherwise, an out-of-memory error may occur.
-Currently, Lakehouse limits the small table size to 1 GB.
+- The small table must fit entirely in memory; otherwise it may cause out-of-memory errors.
+Lakehouse currently limits the small table size to 1 GB.

-The departments table (3 rows) is a small table, and the employees table (5 rows) is a large table.
+The departments table (3 rows) is the small table; the employees table (5 rows) is the large table.
 Broadcast departments to each node to complete the JOIN.

 Result:

-The products table (5 rows) is a small table, and the orders table is a large table.
+The products table (5 rows) is the small table; the orders table is the large table.

 Notes